freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/metric-imperial-converter.md

 };
 ```

-You can use fractions, decimals or both in your parameter (ie. 5, 1/2, 2.5/6), but if nothing is provided it will default to 1.
+You can use fractions, decimals or both in the parameter (ie. 5, 1/2, 2.5/6), but if nothing is provided it will default to 1.

 ```js
 async getUserInput => {